 With Camp Insurance:

-In the event of injury (must be documented with a note from your personal camp doctor) a pro rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.
+In the event of injury (must be documented with a note from your doctor) a pro-rated credit will be issued for any Wilson Collegiate Tennis Camp through the following year.

 Life at Camp

-There is very little down time throughout the camp week.
-Majority of what little spare time the campers do have is in the evenings and we fill that time with evening activities each night.
-Examples include (but are not limited) such as Ice Cream socials, Pizza nights, Movie nights, Game room night, Bowling, Swimming, Night Tennis, Talent show, Camp Dance, and Casino night.
+There is very little downtime throughout the camp week.
+The majority of what little spare time the campers do have is in the evening and we fill that time with activities each night.
+Examples include (but are not limited to) Ice Cream socials, Pizza nights, Movie nights, Game room night, Bowling, Swimming, Night Tennis, Talent show, Camp Dance, and Casino Night.

 Players stay in the college residential halls.
 The students are typically housed 2 to a room (although in certain circumstances triples are available).
 Special arrangements can be made to have multiple rooms next to each other if requested.
 For special rooming requests, please email the office.

 All activities, both on and off the courts, are supervised by mature and responsible staff members.
 Safety is a top priority throughout the week.
-With more than 20 years experience running sports camps, we have developed detailed rules and regulations in order to provide a safe atmosphere at the camp.
+With more than 20 years of experience running sports camps, we have developed detailed rules and regulations to provide a safe atmosphere at the camp.
 No one is allowed to leave campus or leave the group during camp.
 Supervision in the residence halls at night ensures the campers are getting adequate rest.
-In addition, campus security is present at all times.
+Also, campus security is present at all times.

-Campers are divided into small instructional groups by age, experience and ability level.
+Campers are divided into small instructional groups by age, experience and ability.
 We make sure each camper is challenged, yet comfortable in their surroundings, enabling optimized learning.

 We break the campers into small instructional groups of kids of similar age and ability so each child is working in a group that is commensurate with their experience level.
 We tailor each program to the level of the players.

-Campers do not need extra money for any of the tennis, meals or training.
+Campers do not need extra money for any of the training or meals.
 On occasion, there may be additional money needed for social events at certain locations.
-We recommend that you contact the camp to see if additional money is needed or social events.
+We recommend that you contact the camp to see if additional money is needed for social events.
 In addition, some locations have camp gear (t-shirts, hats etc..) available for purchase.

-Cell phones can be used at all times other than when campers on the courts or during certain activities.
-Some locations may have more stringent cell phone policies and we recommend you clarify any concerns with the camp director at camp check-in.
+Cell phone usage is restricted on the court and during certain activities, but is permitted at all other times.
+Some locations may have more stringent phone policies, and we recommend you clarify any concerns with the camp director at check-in.

 Some of the dorms and/or campuses we use for our overnight camps do allow campers to access the campus wifi.
 However, this is not guaranteed and each camp is unique.
 We recommend you contact the camp director for verification.

-Parents are permitted to attend camp and we encourage you to stop by at any time.
-Please double check with the coach on the schedule in the case of inclement weather.
+Parents are permitted to attend camp and encouraged to stop by at any point.
+Please confirm the schedule with the camp director in case of inclement weather.

-Please notify our camp office via EMAIL prior to arrival at camp.
-At most of our camp locations there are multiple options at each meal and can accommodate all types of food preferences, including vegetarians, vegans, and all types of food allergies.
+Please notify our camp office (firstname.lastname@example.org) prior to arrival at camp.
+At most of our camp locations, there are multiple options at each meal to accommodate all types of food preferences, including vegetarians, vegans, as well as all food allergies.
 Each food option is marked with health content and ingredients.
 In addition, the dining staff will help any child with food allergies or preferences.

 Many of our camp locations have trainers available on campus.
 However, this availability varies by location.
 We recommend you contact the camp director for verification.

-Q. My child special medical needs and/or care, how can I assure their needs are met?
+My child requires additional medical care and/or assistance; how can I ensure their needs are met?